DEAGS3000/cocos2dx-animated-tile-support/README.md

 Add `TMXPropertyAnimation` into the seconed enum of CCTMXXMLParser.h

-Then just copy everything into your project and use `TMXTiledmapEx` in the same way like `cocos2d::TMXTiledmap`.
+Then just copy everything into your project and use `pm::TMXTiledmapEx` in the same way like `cocos2d::TMXTiledmap`.

 ## ShowCase